Hanaherbawi/Translation-Model-Deployment/README.md

 # Translation-Model-Deployment
-Deploying a machine translation model using Flask, Docker, and Gradio
+Deploying a machine translation model using Flask, Docker, and Gradio.

+You will